For-Sale-In-Tartu/for-sale/README.md

 It's a three-season sleeping bag, so obviously it isn't warm enough to sleep outside in when it's -20°.
 But if that's your thing, maybe you should seek psychological help.

+Bottom zips open so you can let your smelly feet air out while keeping the rest of your body warm.

 Purchased for around €20-25 including shipping, but can be yours for the low, low price of €10.
 That's over a 50% discount, you cheap b@stards.

 Sex never took place in this sleeping bag (I'm saving myself for marriage if you must know).